KrishnaKumarSoni/brand-integration-killer/Readme.md

 Remember to keep your API keys confidential and never share them publicly.

+### If you're interested in contributing to the Chrome extension:

+1. Check out the js-code branch:
+2. Copygit checkout js-code
+3. Navigate to the JS code folder to find the extension files.
+4. Make your changes and test the extension locally.
+5. Submit a pull request to the js-code branch with your changes.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.